QinganZhao/LXXtCode/README.md

 ```

 <div align=left>
-This is my LeetCode &amp; LintCode Solution.
+This is my LeetCode, LintCode &amp; Hackerrank Solution.
 I will keep updating this repo as long as I am working on them.
 Coding never stops!
 Even you are not a Software Engineer!